 So basically any reason that I did not mention in the case of FX is why you should purchase Ryzen.
 If you are not concerned about budget, the Ryzen is the obvious choice.
 It is utilizes new architecture with new logic and efficiency.
 AMD has worked hard to compete with Intel and their Ryzen line looks very dominant so far.

-Even the cheapest Ryzen processor, the Ryzen 5 1400 (as of now, AMD has yet to release the Ryzen 3 series which will inevitably be cheaper), is a good processor.
+Even the cheapest Ryzen processor, the Ryzen 5 1400 (excluding the Ryzen 3 series, which are budget-based processors), is a good processor.
 It uses the same Zen technology and comes at a fraction of the price.
 Ryzen has made a name of itself for being quite expensive, as most of the Ryzen 5 chips cost over $200 and the Ryzen 7 processors are at least $400.
 However, the processing power per dollar is very much up there.

 If you currently have an FX processor and do not mind purchasing a > $200 CPU plus a new motherboard (remember they use the new AM4 socket), definitely upgrade to any of the Ryzen ones.
 The most value for one of the lowest prices is the Ryzen 5 1500X.
 The difference between something like the FX-8350 and the Ryzen 5-1500X is almost night and day.
 The processing power is simply unmatched and video games tend to run a lot smoother.